Interrailing guide for beginners 2021

 As it says on the tin, the One Country Pass is designed for travelling through just one country of your choice.
 You can buy passes for more than one country at a time, but if you want to visit more than two, a Global Pass will probably work out cheaper.

 The price of the One Country Pass depends on the length of travel you choose and which country you pick.
-As a rough guide, for three days second-class travel within one month, you could be paying £43 for Poland, or £175 for Germany.
+As a rough guide, you could be paying £44 for Bulgaria or £127 for Germany for three days of second-class travel within one month.

 There are too many countries and pass options for us to list them all here – but head over to the Interrail website to compare prices for each destination.

-The Global Pass lets you travel in all 31 European countries in the scheme.
-That includes Austria, Croatia, Denmark, Greece, Poland, Switzerland and Turkey just for starters.
+The Global Pass lets you travel through 33 European countries.
+That includes Austria, Croatia, Denmark, Greece, Poland, Switzerland and Turkey, just for starters.
 You also get one inward and outward train journey in your home country (i.e. to get to and from the airport or Eurostar terminal).

 |Interrail Global Pass||Second Class Youth ticket (Age 12-27)||Second Class Adult ticket (28+)||First Class Youth ticket (Age 12-27)||First Class Adult ticket (28+)|